 Admission: FREE

-Situated directly across the road from Houston Kiltmakers, Paisley Museum and Art Gallery offers a wealth of treasures, from Ancient Egyptian artifacts to reminders of our industrial past and our natural heritage.
+Situated directly across the road from Houston Kiltmakers, Paisley Museum and Art Gallery offers a wealth of treasures from ancient Egyptian artefacts as well as reminders of our industrial past and our cultural heritage.

 Also on the site of the Museum is the Coats Observatory, only 1 of 4 public Observatories in the country.
 Find more details about tours and Winter viewing’s here.